nextflow-io/nextflow/docs/awscloud.rst

 Alternatively AWS credentials can be specified in the Nextflow configuration file.
 See :ref:`AWS configuration<config-aws>` for more details.

+.. note:: Credentials can also be provided by using an IAM Instance Role.
+The benefit of this approach is that it spares you from managing/distributing AWS keys explicitly.
+  Read the `IAM Roles <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html>`_ documentation and `this blog post <https://aws.amazon.com/blogs/security/granting-permission-to-launch-ec2-instances-with-iam-roles-passrole-permission/>`_ for more details.

 User & SSH key
 --------------